Are you one of those embroiders who shies away from Satin Stitch? Done well it gives a beautiful effect, but it takes a little practice to perfect.

 Work straight stitches across the shape, from side to side, keeping them close together.
-Try to bring the needle up right against your shape, and likewise when you push it back through the fabric.
+Try to bring the needle right against your shape, and likewise when you push it back through the fabric.
 Keeping a smooth edge in this way is important to a beautiful satin stitch.

 Start in the middle of the bottom curve and work downwards.

 To work around a curve make slight adjustments to the placing of your stitches.
-On the wider side space your stitches further apart, but only a tiny bit.
+On the wider side space your stitches further apart, but only a bit.
 Reuse the same needle hole on the inside curve where necessary.

-This will enable you to gradually change the direction of the stitches as you work around the shape.
+This will enable you to change the direction of the stitches gradually as you work around the shape.

 Then work around one side of the gap, tucking the stitches right into the point.
 Pierce the padding shape if necessary.

-When you come to an abrupt corner change the angle of your stitches to suit.
+When you come to an abrupt corner, change the angle of your stitches to suit.
 Look at the turns in the area surrounding the diamond in the center of my S as an example.

 Stitch the second side of the gap in the same manner.
 Then work across the full width of the shape when you reach it.

-Sometimes you may come across a three sided gap in your initial.
+Sometimes you may come across a three-sided gap in your initial.
 Take a moment to plan the direction of your stitches before you continue.
 I wanted the vertical sections of my letter S to have horizontal stitching.

 Explaining the way I tackled this may help you decide what to do for your project.

 I took the stitching up the top long side of the triangular gap first.
 Then I worked from the top point down.
-When I met up with the existing stitching, I pierced the padded shape on the left hand side.
+When I met up with the existing stitching, I pierced the padded shape on the left-hand side.

-At the bottom point of the triangle I went back to working over the whole width of the shape for the "ball" on the end.
+At the bottom point of the triangle I went back to working over the entire width of the shape for the "ball" on the end.
 To finish my initial, I completed the last side of the triangle.